tgm-team/tgm/docs/tutorials/hook_tutorial.md

 train_key, val_key, test_key = registered_keys
 ```

-`TGM` team provided the implementaion of recipe for `TGB` linkproppred, users are welcome to define their own `Recipe`, register it and build it with `RecipeRegistry.build()`.
+`TGM` team provided the implementation of recipe for `TGB` linkproppred, users are welcome to define their own `Recipe`, register it and build it with `RecipeRegistry.build()`.

 ## Summary